kaleko/kaleko.github.io/heydavid_readme.txt

-compile the site with: make html always work on master branch the only things on gh-pages branch are what's in the output/ folder to publish, do: ghp-import output git push origin gh-pages
+For the kaleko.github.io repository, use the MASTER branch instead of the gh-pages When a repository is named specifically "username.github.io" the master branch is the one that should have index.html, etc.
+The "sources" for the site are stored on the sources branch.
+Develop on the sources branch.

+Compile the site with:
+>> make html

+To publish, do:
+>> ghp-import -b master output
+>> git push origin master